EpicGames/PixelStreamingInfrastructure/Frontend/README.md

 - [Communicating from UE5 to the Player Page](Docs/Communicating%20from%20UE5%20to%20the%20Player%20Page.md)
 - [Timing Out Inactive Connections](Docs/Timing%20Out%20Inactive%20Connections.md)

+## Integrating the libraries into your project
+Tthe TypeScript libraries are provided as both an [NPM](https://www.npmjs.com/settings/epicgames-ps/packages) package and a [UMD](https://github.com/umdjs/umd) module (available via [unpkg](https://unpkg.com/)), making it easy to consume the libraries from either TypeScript code or plain JavaScript code using modern web development tools and workflows.

 ## Usage from source

 When developing your own Pixel Streaming experience the intent is you will start with this library and extend it through the use of